X Factor (Danish TV series): Season 16 (2023)

 Thomas Blachman and Kwamie Liv will return as judges for Season 16 but Martin Jensen has announced that he will leave as a judge and was replaced by Simon Kvamm and Sofie Linde Ingversen will return as the main host and also her last season as host.
 The Winner was ROSÉL mentored by Simon Kvamm.

 Season 17 (2024)

 Thomas Blachman and Simon Kvamm returned as judges for Season 17, but Kwamie Liv has announced that she will leave as a judge and Oh Land replaced her as judge and Sofie Linde Ingversen has left the show as the main host and Maria Fantino will replace her as the main host.
 The Winner was Helene Frank metored by Simon Kvamm.

 Season 18 (2025)

 Thomas Blachman, Oh Land and Simon Kvamm all returned as judges for Season 18.
 Additionally, Maria Fantino returned for her second season as host.
 The Winner was Leslie mentored by Oh Land.

 Season 19 (2026)

-Thomas Blachman will return as a judge for Season 19 and will be joined by two new judges: Drew Sycamore and Benjamin Hav, replacing Oh Land and Simon Kvamm.
+Thomas Blachman returned as a judge for Season 19 and will be joined by two new judges: Drew Sycamore and Benjamin Hav, replacing Oh Land and Simon Kvamm, respectively.
 Additionally, Maria Fantino returned for her third season as host.
+The Winner was Hugo A mentored by Benjamin Hav.